 Advertising expense reflected in the Consolidated Statements of Comprehensive Income (Loss) includes contributions to the national advertising fund made by Applebee's and IHOP, local marketing advertising costs incurred by company-operated restaurants, and certain advertising costs incurred by the Company to benefit future franchise operations.
 Costs of advertising typically are expensed either as incurred or the first time the advertising takes place.
-Any excess or deficiency of advertising fee revenue compared to advertising expension, is recognized in the fourth quarter of the Company's fiscal year.
-Any excess of revenue over expenditures, is recognized only to the extent of previously recognized deficit of advertising expenses and there is no recovery of a previously recognized deficit of advertising revenues, advertising costs are accrued up to the amount of revenues.
+Any excess or deficiency of advertising fee revenue compared to advertising expenditures, is recognized in the fourth quarter of the Company's fiscal year.
+Any excess of revenue over expenditures is recognized only to the extent of previously recognized deficits.
+When advertising revenues exceed the related advertising expenses and there is no recovery of a previously recognized deficit of advertising revenues, advertising costs are accrued up to the amount of revenues.